For years, I have tried to describe the style of music I listen to. This post is an attempt at doing that.

-EDM and dance music has been around for a decades, but has changed a lot over time, and is filled with a multitude of sub-genres.
-EDM has been especially on the rise since the turn of the century, and I could say has heavily influenced Pop music in the last decade.
-To spare myself I will just link you to the Wikipedia page on Electronic Dance Music which goes into much more depth than I care to on such a large genre.
+EDM and dance music has been around for decades, but has changed a lot over time, and is filled with a multitude of sub-genres.
+EDM has been especially on the rise since the turn of the century, and I would say has heavily influenced Pop music in the last decade.
+To spare myself I will just link you to the Wikipedia page on Electronic Dance Music which goes into much more depth than I care to on such a large genre. :wink:

 Some artists that come to mind that have brought EDM to the mainstream to the point where it blends with Pop music are David Guetta, Avicii, Calvin Harris, DJ Snake, and The Chainsmokers.

 I would call this the most popular style of EDM, and is what is frequently played at large festivals and is most similar to EDM style Pop music.
-Songs are usually around 128 beats per minute, that magical dance tempo.
+Songs are usually around 128 beats per minute, that :sparkles: magical :sparkles: dance tempo.
 There are many sub-genres of Electro House, some of which I like more or less than others.
 I do not particularly seek out Electro House music, but I enjoy listening to it when I hear it in playlists, at shows, or when I am out-and-about.